EjahDil/lcims_docker_setup/README.md

 After running the command above you will prompted a PASSWORD use the token indicated below as the password

 `
-Visit the .env file to get the Access token to be able to pull the required images `
+Visit the .env file to get the Access token to be able to pull the required images from Docker Hub `

 ### Step 4: Start the Services